NITHIN-2006/pdf_translator/README.md

 Upload your PDF or Image and get instant translation of the content
 # Universal Translator

-Universal Translator is an AI-powered web application that allows you to **translate text and documents** instantly.
+Universal Translator is a web application that allows you to **translate text and documents** instantly.
 It supports multiple languages and file formats, including PDFs and images, providing a seamless translation experience.

 ---